On finite $d$-maximal groups: Introduction

 Clearly a nilpotent $d$-maximal group must be a $p$-group.
 In this paper, we are interested in $d$-maximal groups in the more general situation where $G$ is not nilpotent.
 Using the classification of the finite non-abelian simple groups, we prove that a finite $d$-maximal group is solvable and its order is divisible by at most two different primes, as the next result shows.

 \begin{theorem} Let $G$ be a non-nilpotent $d$-maximal group.
-Then there exist two primes $p$ and $q$ such that the derived subgroup $P$ of $G$ is a Sylow $p$-subgroup of $G$ and $G/P$ is a cyclic $q$-group.
+Then there exist distinct primes $p$ and $q$ such that the derived subgroup $P$ of $G$ is a Sylow $p$-subgroup of $G$ and $G/P$ is a cyclic $q$-group.
 Moreover, if $Q$ is a Sylow $q$-subgroup of $G$, then $Q/C_Q(P)~$ has order $q$. \end{theorem}

 In light of the previous result, it is natural to investigate the structure of finite $p$-groups that can occur as the derived subgroup of a non-nilpotent $d$-maximal group.
-In order to deal with this problem, the following definition is useful.
+We recall that a power automorphism of a finite group is an automorphism sending every subgroup to itself.
+If $G$ is an elementary abelian $p$-group, then a power automorphism of $G$ is just scalar multiplication by some element of $\F_p^\times$.

 \begin{definition} Let $p$ and $q$ be prime numbers.
 A \emph{maximal $(p,q)$-pair of rank $d$} is a pair $(P,\alpha)$ where $P$ is a finite $p$-group, $\alpha \in \Aut(P)$ has prime order $q$ dividing $p-1$, and the following properties are satisfied: \begin{enumerate}[label=$(\alph*)$] \item the minimal number of generators of every subgroup of $P$ is at most $\dG(P)=d$; \item the image of $\alpha$ in $\Aut(P/\Phi(P))$ is a non-trivial power automorphism; \item if $H$ is a proper subgroup of $P$ with $\dG(H)=\dG(P)$, then either $\alpha(H)\neq H$ or the image of $\alpha$ in $\Aut(H/\Phi(H))$ is not a non-trivial power automorphism. \end{enumerate} \end{definition}